Alicia Menendez

 Alicia Jacobsen Menendez (/ə'li:siə/ ə-LEE-see-ə; born July 2, 1983) is an American television commentator, host, and writer.
 She is the author of the book The Likeability Trap: How to Break Free and Succeed as You Are (2019), and is an anchor for MS NOW.
 From 2020 to 2024, she was host of American Voices with Alicia Menendez on Saturdays and Sundays on MSNBC.
 She is also a contributing editor at Bustle and host of its Latina to Latina podcast.
 Formerly, she was a correspondent on the PBS show Amanpour & Company and the host of Come Here and Say That on Fusion.
 Prior to that she was a host and producer at HuffPost Live.
-She is the daughter of former United States Senator, and convicted fraudster, Bob Menendez.
-She currently co-hosts MS NOW's The Weeknight at 7 pm ET weekdays with Symone Sanders-Townsend and Michael Steele.
+She is the daughter of former United States Senator Bob Menendez.
+She currently hosts MS NOW's On the Line with Alicia Menendez at 12 pm ET weekdays.

-Early life and education
+Early life

-Menendez grew up in Union City, New Jersey, the daughter of former United States Senator and convicted felon Bob Menendez and Jane Jacobsen, a teacher.
+Menendez grew up in Union City, New Jersey, the daughter of former United States Senator Bob Menendez and Jane Jacobsen, a teacher.
 Her brother is United States House of Representatives Congressman Rob Menendez Jr..
 Her father is a first-generation American of Cuban ancestry and her mother is of German, Norwegian, and Irish ancestry.
 She graduated from Harvard College in 2005.
 She was raised Catholic.
 At Harvard University, Menendez's senior honors thesis on women's social capital drew the attention of U.S. News & World Report and The New York Times.
 In 2005, The Harvard Crimson named Menendez one of the 15 most interesting members of the class of 2005 and she was selected to deliver her undergraduate commencement address.